Hexfalc/SATFS-OST-PORT-S3AIR/README.md

  Vgf88 - Script Helper for the fangame

+ ShadowXeldron - Made the Constant Arrays Tutorial

  TinnerBunneh - Made the Advanced Audio Modding Tutorial

  Eukaryot - Made Sonic 3 AIR

+<b><i>I have no relation with the satfs team and they are free to ask me to take down this mod</i></b>